AbdelazizWael/ieee_nu/README.md

 ## Setup for development:

-Make sure you have `Python` >= 3.8, and any api testing tool like [Postman](https://www.postman.com).
+Make sure you have `Python` >= 3.8, and any api testing tool like [Postman](https://www.postman.com) or [Insomnia](https://insomnia.rest/) (Make sure you install Insomnia Core, not Insomnia Designer).
 Download this code, or clone the repository.
-Open terminal or cmd and type the following commands:
+Open a terminal or cmd, go to the project directory, and type the following commands:

 - Create a Python virtual environment: